steel-wing/zenbook-duo-hyprland/README.md

 ### Scripts
-You must modify the value for **TARGET_ID** in `zenbook-scripts/screen-response.sh` to the ID of your own keyboard, which can be found by running `lsusb` in the terminal while the keyboard is physically connected and then finding the ID corresponding to `ASUSTek Computer, Inc. ASUS Zenbook Duo Keyboard`.
+The value for **TARGET_ID** in `zenbook-scripts/screen-response.sh` needs to be modified to the ID of your own keyboard, which can be found by running `lsusb` in the terminal while the keyboard is physically connected and then finding the ID corresponding to `ASUSTek Computer, Inc. ASUS Zenbook Duo Keyboard`.
 Then replace the ID in the code (`0b05:1b2c`) with your own.

 Copy the `zenbook-scripts` folder to `/usr/local/bin/` and allow its contents to be run:
 ```